Moduli of ADHM Sheaves and Local Donaldson-Thomas Theory: Admissible Pairs

-Let $\mfm_{St}(Y,d,n)$ be the groupoid of stable pairs $(Q,\rho)$ of type $(d,n)$ on $Y$.
-According to \cite{LePoitierA,LePoitierB,stabpairs-I} there exists a projective moduli space $\mfm_{St}(Y,d,n)$ parameterizing isomorphism classes of stable pairs of type $(d,n)$ on $Y$.
+{\it Proof of Theorem (\ref{admstack})} According to \cite{LePoitierA,LePoitierB,stabpairs-I} there exists a projective moduli space $\mfm_{St}(Y,d,n)$ parameterizing isomorphism classes of stable pairs of type $(d,n)$ on $Y$.
 Since stable pairs have trivial stabilizers \cite[Sect 2.2]{stabpairs-I}, this is a fine moduli space.
 Moreover, according to \cite[Thm.
 2.15]{stabpairs-I} the moduli space $\mfm_{St}(Y,d,n)$ has a natural perfect tangent-obstruction theory, therefore a virtual cycle $[\mfm_{St}(Y,d,n)]$.

 Lemma (\ref{flatness}) identifies $\mfm_{Adm}(Y,d,n)$ with an open subscheme of $\mfm_{St}(Y,d,n)$, therefore $\mfm_{Adm}(Y,d,n)$ is a quasi-projective scheme over $\IC$ equipped with an induced perfect tangent-obstruction theory.
 Although the construction presented in \cite{stabpairs-I} is based on the formalism of \cite{BF}, it is fairly straightforward to provide an alternative construction of a perfect tangent-obstruction theory of $\mfm_{St}(Y,d,n)$ relying on \cite[Sect.
 2.1]{degGW}.
 Then \cite[Prop.
 3]{BKP} implies that both constructions yield identical virtual cycles.